avap455/GoGeddesGoWebsite/index.md

 [Link to another page](./another-page.html).

+Go Geddes Go is a vdieo game inspired by the joy as well as trials and tribulations of QEA.

 There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Go Geddes Go

-A QEA-inspired Video Game.
+# You're neat-o!

+In this game you are a Neato Robot.
+Your goal is to traverse the trecherous tabletop to reach the coveted A+ grade.
+But the journey will not be easy.
+The road is riddled with dangerous monsters called MATLABs that you must avoid.
+The game ends when you reach your goal...or die trying.

+Oh, and one last thing.
+You're not alone.
+You must race John Geddes on his boat to the finish line and get your grade before he gets to Scotland.
+Good luck!

 ## Header 2

-> This is a blockquote following a header.
+> This is a block quote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3